MaxLap/activerecord_follow_assoc/README.md

 Post.where_assoc_exists([:comments, :author], &:admins)
 ```

 This could be done with `follow_assoc`: `User.admins.follow_assoc(:comments, :post)`.
-But if you wanted conditions on
-a second association, then `follow_assoc` wouldn't work.
-It all depends on the context where you need to do the query
-and what starting point you have.
+But if you wanted conditions on a second association, then `follow_assoc` wouldn't work.
+On the other hand, if you received a scope on users and wanted their posts, then `follow_assoc` would be a nicer tool for the job.
+It all depends on the context where you need to do the query and what starting point you have.

 ## Development